aangress/OTIS/README.md

 * OTIS supports most typical image formats.
 * OTIS **ONLY** supports mono .wav audio files.
 * You may need to download additional software to view the .mp4 videos that OTIS produces.
 VLC is a popular free media player that does job.
 It can be downloaded [here](https://www.videolan.org/vlc/).
+* *DO NOT* place any files in the tempimagefolder directory.
+They will get deleted during OTIS video creation.

 # Features
 * Crossfading: When converting image to audio, blend together audio segments to reduce tapping noises from discontinuities between segments.
 OTIS allows you to choose a crossfading duration from 0 to 100%.
 100% duration means that no audio samples will maintain their original value, but all audio segments will be very-well blended together.